 Introduction

 Camera traps provide a means to survey wildlife and its interactions with the surrounding environment with relatively little human interference.
 These survey devices normally record animal presence via a triggered passive, infrared motion sensor (Marcus Rowcliffe et al. 2011).
-They are one of the most popular survey tools in current wildlife research, particularly in the domain of terrestrial vertebrate biology (P. Meek et al. 2014), used to record activity patterns and determine parameters such as occupancy, abundance, and diversity (Karanth et al. 2004; Kelly et al. 2008).
+They are one of the most popular survey tools in current wildlife research, particularly in the domain of terrestrial vertebrate biology (P. Meek et al. 2014), where they are primarily used to record activity patterns and determine parameters such as occupancy, abundance, and diversity (Karanth et al. 2004; Kelly et al. 2008).
 Besides their use in wildlife research, camera traps have been used in studies that focus on nest ecology, detection of rare species, estimation of population size and species richness, behavioural studies, habitat use, and occupation of human-built structures (Cutler and Swann 1999; O’Connell et al. 2011 ).
 Thus, camera traps are a versatile method for collecting data on the functioning of many systems that can be used for a variety of management and conservation practices.
-Knowing their popularity in abundance and diversity research, herein we examine the sampling effort of this tool to predict animal diversity for a system.
+Knowing their popularity in abundance and diversity research, herein we examine the sampling effort of this tool to predict animal diversity across a range of ecosystems.

-Various crucial aspects can influence the number of species detected by camera traps, as well as the trapping rate (ratio of photographs to camera trapping time (Rovero and Marshall 2009)).
-These include trigger speed, detection zone, recovery time, night detection, and battery consumption that can impact the collected data (Hughson and Darby 2010).
-Limitations of this method can also arise from camera models, placement and orientation, temperature differentials, and species behavioural responses (P. D. Meek, Ballard, and Fleming 2015).
+Numerous factors can influence the number of species detected by camera traps, as well as the trapping rate (ratio of photographs to camera trapping time (Rovero and Marshall 2009)).
+These include trigger speed, detection zone, recovery time, night detection, and battery consumption (Hughson and Darby 2010).
+Limitations of this method can also arise from variation in camera models, placement and orientation, temperature differentials, and species behavioural responses (P. D. Meek, Ballard, and Fleming 2015).
 The factors can be summarized as trapping effort and trapping design and can affect estimates of abundance and diversity (Yasuda 2004; Wegge, Pokheral, and Jnawali 2004).

 Trapping rate is a useful index for abundance and diversity estimates (Rovero and Marshall 2009; J. Marcus Rowcliffe et al. 2008; Silveira, Jácomo, and Diniz-Filho 2003).
 Minimum trapping effort (MTE) is another important factor for population estimates.
 MTE refers to the number of camera trap days required to record species of interest in an area (Si, Kays, and Ding 2014) and varies extensively across studies.
 The number of camera traps used in a study is directly related to both trapping design and effort because a small number of cameras can result in low detection probabilities and affect the strength of population estimates (Foster and Harmsen 2012).
 The interplay amongst these elements provides us with an excellent opportunity to explore the relationship between trapping time, number of cameras, and richness estimates across the literature.